A New Peace Monument Appears in Harumi

 ■Chuo Elementary School (upper left photo)

-■Sakamoto Elementary School (top right photo)
+■Sakamoto Elementary School (upper right photo)

 ■Tsukishima Daiichi Elementary School (lower left photo)